svitlanaf/project-3/README.md

-# _Beep Boop_
+# _Beep Boop Game_

-#### _Beep Boop is a web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number,  04/05/2019_
+#### _Beep Boop game is a web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number,  04/05/2019_

 #### By _**Svitlana Filatova**_